nickjackolaisen/BusinessInitiaitive/_posts/llc/2023-07-03-multi_member_llc_registration.md

 *   Employee Regulations
 *   Maintenance

+{% include table-of-contents-box.html bullet1tag="#articles-of-organization" bullet1="Articles of Organization" bullet2tag="#registered-agent" bullet2="Registered Agent" bullet3tag="#operation-agreement" bullet3="Operation Agreement" bullet4tag="#ein-employer-identification-number" bullet4="EIN (Employer Identification Number)" bullet5tag="#business-bank-account" bullet5="Business Bank Account" bullet6tag="#maintenance" bullet6="Maintenance" %}

 Exact requirements vary from state to state.

 You can find your state’s LLC requirements on your Secretary of State’s (SoS) website.

-They tell you how to acquire and submit the necessary documentation.
+They tell you how to acquire and where to submit the necessary documentation.

 Just make sure you’re looking at the requirements of the state where you plan on conducting business.

-{% include table-of-contents-box.html bullet1tag="#articles-of-organization" bullet1="Articles of Organization" bullet2tag="#registered-agent" bullet2="Registered Agent" bullet3tag="#operation-agreement" bullet3="Operation Agreement" bullet4tag="#ein-employer-identification-number" bullet4="EIN (Employer Identification Number)" bullet5tag="#business-bank-account" bullet5="Business Bank Account" bullet6tag="#maintenance" bullet6="Maintenance" %}

 ## Articles of Organization